 Institutions and individuals can donate both cash and non-cash assets – such as stock, mutual funds or real estate – to fund the endowment.

-University Endowments vs. Nonprofit Endowments
+University Endowment Funds vs. Nonprofit Endowment Funds

 While university and nonprofit endowments serve charitable purposes, there are critical differences in their structures and objectives.
+Understanding these differences can help San Diego donors decide how to best support local causes in our region and beyond.

 University Endowment Funds